The Redeemed Home: a restorative care HOME in Waukesha for women recovering from exploitation, prostitution, and sex trafficking

 - Nerotech

-- Kim Owens, Michelle Held & her small group, Bill Schmidt, Denny Digman, Springcreek Church Youth & Leaders, Neurotech Employees, Lori Doll, Lori Reesman, Jodell & Nick Jungers,
+- Kim Owens, Michelle Held & her small group, Bill Schmidt, Denny Digman, Springcreek Church Youth & Leaders, Neurotech Employees, Lori Doll, Lori Reesman, Micah Ministries, Jodell & Nick Jungers, and MORE!

 - Robert Couden